How Important Is Your "About Us" Page?

 People are less likely to feel connected to a business website that does not contain any humanizing aspects or qualities.
 Websites that are all words feel more distant.
 People need to know that there are real, live people behind these sites.

-Including pictures of your staff, even one group photo can create the feeling of trust and credibility for your potential customer.
-If you are running a one person show, including a winning photo of yourself in your About Me page will show clients that you are a real person, and also boost their trust in you.
+Including pictures of your staff, even one group photo can create a feeling of trust and credibility for your potential customer.
+If you are running a one-person show, including a winning photo of yourself in your About Me page will show clients that you are a real person, and also boost their trust in you.

-Remember that when you are writing your business’s about page that you are not writing a note to yourself, you are writing content that’s ultimate and highest purpose is to speak to your target market.
+Remember that when you are writing your business’s About Us that you are not writing a note to yourself, you are writing content that’s ultimate and highest purpose is to speak to your target market.
 Your clients need to be at the forefront of your mind and intentions.

 Show off your brand’s personality, the human side of your company, and clients are likely to trust you more.
 You can be straight to the point with a formal approach or go for something more creative without risking professionalism.